 Diagnosis is typically based on a visual examination.
 However, if ulcers are recurrent or severe, further tests may be required to rule out underlying conditions.

-Antibiotics are generally not the first line of treatment for mouth ulcers, as most cases are viral or due to non-infectious causes.
+Antibiotics are generally not the first line of treatment for mouth ulcers, as viruses or non-infectious factors are the primary causes of most cases.
 However, antibiotics may be prescribed if:

-- There is a secondary bacterial infection complicating an existing ulcer.
+A secondary bacterial infection complicates an existing ulcer.

 Risks and Considerations